7 Senior government analyst Cowan’s failure to identify a dark powder

 Hundreds of thousands, either personally or by delegation, and everything noted and filed.
 No sense in doing anything twice.

-Yet he was unable to identify the black powder shaken from the brush found in the deceased’s suitcase.
-A brush that appeared to be part of a crudely made set of cutting tools (kitchen knife and scissors) found in the same bag.
+Yet in this instance Cowan was completely dumbfounded, and admitted he was unable to identify a black powder shaken from a cheap brush found in the deceased’s suitcase.
+A brush that appeared to be part of a crudely made set of tools (kitchen knife and scissors) found in the same bag.